amd-enterprise-ai/solution-blueprints/solution-blueprints/continuedev-assistant/docs/README.md

 # continue.dev Coding Assistant

-The continue.dev Coding Assistant is an AI pair programmer that integrates into your code editor in the browser.
-It uses Large Language Models (LLMs) to suggest code snippets, functions, and even entire modules as you type.
+The continue.dev Coding Assistant is an AI pair programmer that integrates into your code editor (IDE).
+In this Solution Blueprint, the assistant is installed in code-server, which provides a browser-based IDE.
+Continue.dev uses Large Language Models (LLMs) to suggest code snippets, functions, and even entire modules as you type.
 This solution provides you with local LLMs of your choice to predict, fix and discuss the code while you are developing.

 The coding assistant is embedded in a fully-featured IDE [code-server]( https://github.com/coder/code-server), which offers Visual Studio Code in the browser.